Brazil national baseball team: Team history

 The Brazil National Baseball team is controlled by the Confederação Brasileira de Beisebol e Softbol.
-The team represents the nation of Brazil in senior-level men's international competition and is a member of the COPABE or Pan American Baseball Confederation.
-Though not a major competitor in the world scene, Brazil has steadily been improving and managed to provide a scare for both the Cuba national baseball team and the United States national baseball team in the first decade of the 21st Century.
-Due to the popularity of the sport among the Japanese, the Brazilian team is composed in large part of Japanese-Brazilian players.
-Jo Matumoto, a Brazilian team pitcher, got a chance at Organized Baseball in 2007 where he flourished in the Toronto Blue Jays AA system.
+The team represents the nation of Brazil in senior-level men's international competition and is a member of the COPABE or WBSC Americas.
+Though not a major competitor in the world scene, Brazil has steadily been improving and managed to provide a scare for both the Cuba national baseball team and the United States national baseball team in the first decade of the 21st century.
+Due to the popularity of the sport among the Japanese, the Brazilian team was for longer parts of history, composed in large part of Japanese-Brazilian players.
+But recently, its more diverse, having non-Asian players such as Paulo Orlando, Leonardo Reginatto and Yan Gomes and descendants of Brazilians such as the Bichette Brothers (Bo and Dante Jr.), and Lucas Ramirez (son of Manny Ramirez).

-Baseball World Cup
+Baseball World Cup History

-The Baseball World Cup is an international tournament.
-National baseball teams from around the world compete with one another to crown a champion.
-It is run by the International Baseball Federation (IBAF) and is one of two active tournaments, the other being the World Baseball Classic, considered by the IBAF to be a major world championship.